 Nutrition Facts of Peppers

 - Low in calories – 31 calories.
-The pepper is not very fattening if we see the calorie content.
+The pepper is not very fattening from the calorie content.
 Just 31 calories per 100 g of pepper sounds like a good deal!

 - Carbs and proteins – there is a normal amount of the main energy sources in the pepper, only 6.3 g of carbs and 1 g protein.
-This should be even more than enough carbs and proteins, coming from a veggie source.
+This should be more than enough carbs and proteins for guinea pigs, coming from a veggie source.

 - Fiber – 2.1 g.
 A normal amount of fibers that will contribute to good digestion.
 Lack of fibers will result in constipation, and excess of fibers causes diarrhea.